franklyinc-public/frankly-python/README.md

 Access & Support
 ----------------

-Right now Frankly Platform is limited in access.
+Right now Frankly Chat Platform is limited in access.
 If you'd like to learn more about how to get access, please reach out to us by emailing [platform-support@franklychat.com](mailto:platform-support@franklychat.com).